iaomw/GLAB/README.md

 This serves as my final project for **Computer Graphics** course **2017 Fall**.

 I will continue improving it for fun.
-In general, I am iOS developer.
-Woking on Windows/Visual Studio/C++ really slow me down, but worth trying.
-Meanwhile, it's possible migrating it to Mac/Linux, since there is no windows specific API in the dependency.
-But working on MacBook Pro means over heating and noisy fan, then more importantly a much weaker GPU in the aluminum unibody.
-XXX, Apple is deprecating OpenGL, I shall move to Metal API after finishing my to-do list.
+But it's weird for me to continue the OpenGL project on Windows.
+Meanwhile, it's possible migrating it to Mac/Linux, since it's not using any Windows API.
+Considering CMake.

 ## Features